Darking360/uruit-recruitment-test-frontend/README.md

-# UruIT - Game Of Drones :fire:
+# UruIT - Game Of Drones - App 🔥

-This project is the frontend part of the 2 parts of the test, the other repo contains all the API related logic, it can be found here: [UruIT - Game of Drones - API](https://lickaca.comp).
+This project is the frontend part of the 2 parts of the test, the other repo contains all the API related logic, it can be found here: [UruIT - Game of Drones - API](https://github.com/Darking360/uruit-recruitment-test-backend).

-## Instructions to run
+## Instructions to run 🐋

-In this house we believe in our god Docker, so all the project is easible setup with it, so follow this simple steps:
+In this house we believe in our god Docker 🐋 so all the project is easible setup with it, so follow this simple steps:

 - Clone the project
 - Go to the project's directory